 Students are encouraged to visit the Office of International Education's Study Abroad Library to read through brochures and other materials related to study, work, and volunteer opportunities abroad.
 The library is located on the third floor of Warner Hall and is available between 8:30am-5pm Monday-Friday.

-Students considering a study abroad semester should consult with the IS program's major advisor, Ms. Carol Young, or the IS faculty and the Office of International Education well in advance to begin their planning.
+Students considering a study abroad semester should consult with the IS program's major advisor, Mr. Gary DiLisio, or the IS faculty and the Office of International Education well in advance to begin their planning.
 The IS program will work closely with any student going abroad to make sure their credits transfer back to CMU and to make sure they find the courses they need to keep on track for on-time graduation.

 Our advice: Take advantage of the opportunity if you can.
 It may be years before you'll have another opportunity to immerse yourself in a serious experience abroad.

 QatarAlong with Carnegie Mellon's world-renowned degree programs in Business and Computer Science, Information Systems is offered as a full undergraduate degree program at Carnegie Mellon University in Qatar.
 Like its counterpart in Pittsburgh, the IS degree program in Qatar gives students the knowledge and skills necessary to build information and communications systems that solve real world business problems.
 Given the opportunities available in the Gulf region, students completing the IS degree in Qatar will be naturally positioned to assume positions of leadership throughout the region.

 Students interested in management of information technology, development of sofware systems, design of cool web-based applications, international business and applications in business IT tailored to the needs of the Gulf region will find the IS degree program in Qatar to be right for them.